Illness and First Aid

 You do not need to keep your child off school unless they are running a temperature or are obviously unwell.

-However if your child has a stomach upset with sickness and/or diarrhea it is essential that you do not send them to school until 48 hours after the last bout of sickness or diarrhoea.
+However if your child has a stomach upset with sickness and/or diarrhoea it is essential that you do not send them to school until 48 hours after the last bout of sickness or diarrhoea.

 If your child has poor attendance or has a regular pattern of illness you will be sent a ‘Reason for Absence’ form to complete detailing your child’s absence.
 This will need to be returned to the school office within 2 school working days.